 Who is an annual travel insurance plan for?

 If you are a frequent traveler taking 3 or more trips a year – you’ll want to look into the Annual plans.
 OR – if you take a bunch of micro-cations/shorter domestic trips (think road trips, a weekend in a city that had a great airfare sale, a national park trip, or maybe even the new Rocky Mountaineer train trip through Colorado), you’ll want to consider an annual plan.

 All of your trips are under 45 days in length.
 There is a stipulation on the annual policy that it only covers annual trips that are 45 or less days. (see…you have to read the fine print!!)

 Your current medical insurance doesn’t cover you overseas in emergencies or emergency evacuations.

 You are an entrepreneur or freelancer who travels for business a lot.
 If you are freelancing or consulting, that normally means you are responsible for all of your own insurance – even on business travel.
 Allianz has a special business traveler annual plan worth looking at further.

 Learn more about the Allianz annual travel insurance plans here :

-Now that you have followed my tips, purchased your annual plan, downloaded the TravelSmart app…it’s time for the ever important next step…go have a drink and forget about all of this doom and gloom.
-Go back to thinking about climbing mountains in far off lands, sipping slushy drinks on the beach, or eating pho on the streets of Vietnam!
+Now that you have followed my tips for purchasing travel insurance, purchased your annual plan, and downloaded the TravelSmart app…it’s time for the ever-important next step…go have a drink and forget about all of this doom and gloom.
+Go back to thinking about climbing mountains in far-off lands, sipping slushy drinks on the beach, or eating pho on the streets of Vietnam!

 This post is sponsored by Allianz Global Assistance (AGA Service Company) and I have received financial compensation.